 Once you have formalized your personal purpose and values statement, share it with your team, your peers, and your boss.
 Let them know that it is a “working document” that will evolve over time as experience helps you learn how to refine your statement.
 Let them know that you will examine your every plan, decision, and action in light of the standards your purpose and values statement represents and you’ll need their help to stay on track.

 2. Behave in alignment, consistently

 Once you have defined and shared your personal purpose and values, your responsibility is then to consistently act on those standards.
 Evaluate decisions, actions, and plans based on how they well they align with your purpose and values.
-With focus, you will clearly understand the most values-aligned decision or action.
-If there is any confusion about what a values-aligned decision or action is, check it out with trusted partners in your workplace – direct reports, peers, your boss, internal customers, etc. They may provide insight on the best solution to those “gray area” issues.
+With focus, you will clearly understand the most values aligned decision or action.
+If there is any confusion about what values aligned decision or action is, check it out with trusted partners in your workplace – direct reports, peers, your boss, internal customers, etc. They may provide insight into the best solution to those “grey area” issues.

 3. Actively seek and embrace feedback

-Perception is fact; you must enable open and honest feedback between you and your reports, peers, and boss to ensure your values-aligned intentions are in fact seen as such by these key players.
+Perception is a fact; you must enable open and honest feedback between you and your reports, peers, and boss to ensure your values aligned intentions are in fact seen as such by these key players.
 Say to them, “I am trying to consistently act on my defined purpose and values.
 In your view, how am I doing?
 What could I do better?
 What concerns do you have?”

 You will likely have to structure values feedback discussions; they are unfortunately too rare in today’s workplace.
 With practice – on everyone’s part – these values feedback discussions can become easier to conduct.